uptechteam/ios-cookbook/7-code-formatting.md

 	}
 }
 ```
-- When declaring a function, set function arguments on the next line if it has more than two arguments:
+- When declaring a function and it doesn't fit in 1 line then put it's parameters on separate lines.
+Each argument and the return value should be on it's own line:
 ```swift
 func testFunc(
 	firstArgument: Int,